 Overall, we found this Graco Extend2Fit to be one of the best overall car seats on the market, with super versatility, comfort, reliability, ruggedness, ease of use, superior crash testing performance, and safety.
 Note that Target and Babies R Us have negotiated exclusive versions of the Extend2Fit with certain retailers; for instance, Target calls their version the Extend2Fit with Safety Surround, which provides some additional side impact protection around the head.
 Interested?
 You can check out the Graco Extend2Fit here.

-Usually just about $300, depending on color and patterns.
-As you probably know, Britax USA is world-renowned for making (right here in the USA!) several top rated and safest convertible car seats available on the market.
+Full Review: Usually about $300, depending on color and patterns.
+As you probably know, Britax USA is world-renowned for making (right here in the USA!) some of the safest car seats available on the market.
 They have a very long reputation of high quality, reliability, and product support.
 Britax makes several of the best car seats in the world, with a range of prices.
 The least expensive convertible models are the Roundabout and Marathon, and the most expensive are the Boulevard and Advocate.
 But as you jump up to the better Britax models, you increase convenience and safety features.
 The Britax Boulevard ClickTight convertible and the Britax Advocate ClickTight convertible are also about 2" taller than the Marathon, which is great for taller kids and can help extend the rear-facing position before hitting the height limits.
-The Boulevard is right up near the top of the Britax range, just under the Advocate, and we consider it one of the best convertible car seats we have ever tested.
+The Boulevard is right up near the top of the Britax range, just under the Advocate (reviewed above), and we consider it one of the best convertible car seats we have ever tested.
 The primary differences between the Britax Boulevard and Advocate, are that the Advocate adds triple-layer side-impact protection, an anti-rebound bar, and a bit more padding (and about 1 more pound of bulk).
 Most everything else is the same between the two seats, and you can check out the Britax Advocate here.

 We've already mentioned that the Britax car seats are all about safety, so let's consider the safety features.
 First, let's cover the basics: it has a 5-point harness that is easily adjustable from right up front, with no rethreading needed, just slide the headrest up and down using the handle right up top.
 Second, this Britax also uses the SafeCell impact protection system, which means that it is reinforced by steel, and uses a shell that is packed with energy absorbing foam.
 Third, it also has very thick double side-impact protection, using energy absorbing foam in the wings, and a well-padded headrest.
 And great convenience features here too, including the Click & Safe Snug Harness Indicator, which gives you a "click" sound when the harness is tight enough for your baby.
 And 14 headrest/harness positions, and 2 crotch buckle positions.

 In our testing, we found everything had a great hand-feel, and all of the components felt durable, high quality, and comfortable.
-With all those safety and convenience features, you will notice however that it is really large.
-Safe car seats tend to be really heavy, and Britax is an expert at this - in fact, the Boulevard ClickTight was also recently ranked at the top of Babygearlab's reviews, receiving excellent crash test ratings, and Babylist also gives it accolades for its safety features.
-Another minor inconvenience is the lack of cup-holders, and those old-fashioned (not easy-click) LATCH connectors mean that you need to loosen the straps before detaching the seat from the vehicle.
-Outside of those small issues, you are getting a truly excellent and safe convertible car seat that deserves its 5 stars based on its safety and features alone, and in our opinion, it is the second best seat available on the market, that will satisfy even the most safety-conscious parents.
+The fabric is breathable and comfortable, and provides easy clean-up and washing.
+The Nanotex is even better if you're willing to cough up the extra cash.
+With all the safety and convenience features, you will notice that the Boulevard is really large.
+Safe car seats tend to be really heavy, and Britax is an expert at this - in fact, the Boulevard ClickTight was also recently ranked at the top of Babygearlab's reviews, receiving excellent independent crash test ratings, and Babylist also gives it accolades for its safety features.
+Another minor inconvenience is the lack of cup-holders, and those old-fashioned (not easy-click) LATCH connectors mean that you need to loosen the LATCH straps before detaching the seat from the vehicle.
+Outside of those small issues, you are getting a truly excellent and safe car seat that deserves its 5 stars based on its safety and features alone, and in our opinion, it is the second best seat available on the market, that will satisfy even the most safety-conscious parents.
 Interested?
 You can check out the Britax Boulevard ClickTight here.
 Looking for triple side-impact protection?
 Check out the Britax Advocate, which is even bigger and safer, but also more expensive.

 This is the most versatile car seat on our list: not only does it convert from an infant to toddler seat, it also converts all the way to a bottom-only booster.
 To meet this lifespan, the seat is rated for up to 10 years of use!
 In addition to that awesome versatility, there are a ton of other positive features here.
 First, the shoulder belts and headrest are easily adjusted using a handle positioned on the top (no rethreading ever needed).
 Second, the recline handle is right on the front and adjusts to a wide range (6-positions) of backseat slopes: this allows you to get the correct recline when used in rear-facing infant mode: as your infant gets larger, you will want less of a recline, even when rear-facing.
 The color-coded recline settings on the side were a nice touch, helping you understand how much recline is needed for each configuration.
 It also has a built-in level to help you ensure the "base" is mounted in an ideal, level position.
 Third, the InRight LATCH system is awesome and makes life easier when you need to pull it in/out of different vehicles.
 Instead of the traditional "hook" LATCH, which is a pain to remove for quick-swapping between vehicles, the InRight LATCH system has a red button that you press to release the clip.
 Of course, it also has easy-to-use seat belt pass-throughs for vehicles without the LATCH option.